The Journey of Imperfection

 Some points that I found out were that the user experience seemed to be improved in the second round, as tasks were conducted quicker and with less hesitation than the previous round.

-made with coffee and pride in vancouver, bc
+made with and in port moody, bc